This website is best viewed in

 Unipotent or Monopotent Stem Cells: These stem cells are tissue committed and give rise to cells of one lineage.
 For example, hematopoietic stem cells, epidermal stem cells, intestinal epithelium cells, neural stem cells, etc.

-At NeuroGen, we utilize adult stem cells obtained from the patient’s own body to treat incurable disorders like Autism, Cerebral Palsy, Muscular Dystrophy, Mental Retardation, Spinal Cord Injury, Traumatic Brain Injury, Ataxia’s, etc. We offer a unique and holistic combination of stem cell therapy and neurorehabilitation in our treatment program.
+At NeuroGen, we utilize adult stem cells obtained from the patient’s own body to treat incurable disorders like Autism, Cerebral Palsy, Muscular Dystrophy, Mental Retardation, Spinal Cord Injury, Traumatic Brain Injury, Ataxia’s, etc. We offer a unique and holistic combination of cell therapy and neurorehabilitation in our treatment program.
 We believe that a multidisciplinary approach is the key to not only treat patients with these conditions, but to also restore health and vitality.

-The Stem cell therapy we provide is minimally invasive, effective, requires no major surgery or incision and is 100% safe, since it utilizes autologous adult stem cells.
+The cell therapy we provide is minimally invasive, effective, requires no major surgery or incision and is 100% safe, since it utilizes autologous adult stem cells.
 Our neurorehabilitation techniques involve an intensive regime, administered by experienced professionals from various fields which including physiotherapy, occupational therapy, speech therapy, special education, psychology, etc. All these facilities are housed within our eleven storeyed multispecialty centre, along with provisions for special consultations.

 The rationale for using Adult Autologous Stem cells, as opposed to umbilical cord cells is as follows: